turingschool-examples/wild-glitter-6137/README.md

  	* Ex: `number: 25, size: "Large", direction: "East"`
 * Plants have a name, description, and days to harvest.
   * Ex: `name: "Purple Beauty Sweet Bell Pepper", description: "Prefers rich, well draining soil.", days_to_harvest: 90`

 * Gardens have many plots
 * Plots belong to a Garden
-* Plants can be in many Plots
+* Plants can have many many Plots
 * Plots have many Plants

 Some of the initial migrations and model set up has been done for you.